roveda/HtmlDocument/README.md

 is to be placed.
 See `set_local_anchor_list()`.

     add_paragraph(<type>, <text>)
 Add a paragraph of any type.
 Use e.g. 'p' or 'pre' as type.
-You also may use that for text sections enclosed in special tags like <b> or <tt>.

     add_remark(<remark>)
 Add a remark to the html document.